The Triangle Nonprofit & Volunteer Leadership Center

 Payments can be made online or by check.Paying by check, please make checks out to: The Triangle Nonprofit & Volunteer Leadership Center (TNVLC) With “Mayor’s Award” in the memo line.
 Mail To PO Box 3374, Durham, NC 27702.

 If your student is registering for both the Mayor’s Award and the Commissioners’ Award, there is a special package pricing of $75 for both saving you over 15%NO STUDENT WILL BE TURNED AWAY FOR INABILITY TO PAY.The Volunteer Center believes strongly in supporting student volunteers.
 Financial Aid is available.

 Essay ContestAs you are finishing up with volunteering, consider entering the Mayor’s Award essay contest.
 The theme is the benefits of volunteering, and/or why it is important to be active in your community.
 The essay should be 3-5 pages double spaced, with a font no larger than 12 point.
 Give your essay an original title.
 Use your summer experience, other volunteering, and your own ideas to talk about the importance of volunteering.
-The winning essay will be read at the Mayor’s Award Ceremony in the fall.
+The winning essay will be posted on our website.
 The deadline for the essay is September 6, so you may turn it in with your application, or you may turn it in early.
 If you choose to e-mail your essay, send it to firstname.lastname@example.org.